Slijeff/Q-learning-cartpole/README.md

 # Q-learning-cartpole

-### Training a acrtpole to balance itself in OpenAI's Gym environment using two approaches:
+### Training a acrtpole to balance itself in [OpenAI's Gym](http://gym.openai.com/) environment using two approaches:
-1. The first approach involves using only one neural net that is both used for predicting the target value and prediction value
+1. The first approach involves using only one neural net that is both used for predicting the target value and prediction value (*created without machine learning library*)
-2. The second approach uses two networks in which one predicts the target and the second  one predicts next move
+2. The second approach uses two networks in which one predicts the target and the second  one predicts next move (*created using tensorflow for simplicity*)

 Both of them incorporates reinforcement learning theory to the structure.
 Instead of traditional Q-learning that uses a Q-table to map state and action to Q value, a deep Q-network will be used to map state to Q value and action at the same time.